Health and Medical Law

 - Russell Ball, John W Ball & Sons

-- David Curtain QC, Victorian Bar
+- David Curtain KC, Victorian Bar

 - Professor Julian Savulescu, University of Oxford, United Kingdom